webmanager2009/webmanager20091/README.md

 - double calc().
 - must support operations: +. -. /. *. exp.
-<div>For example, "2+2" - 4, "2-2" – 0</div>
+<div>For example, "2+2" - 4, "2-2" – 0.</div>
-If the expression is not correct, you need to throw java.lang.IllegalStateException
+If the expression is not correct, you need to throw java.lang.IllegalStateException.

 ---
 # Task № 8